pkosurilab/readthedocs-BellaVista/docs/source/bellavista_tutorials/merfish_merlin.md

  The input is not case-sensitive, so values "merlin", "MERlin", and "MERLIN" are treated equivalently

 **data_folder**: *string*
 : The path to the folder where the dataset output files are stored.
-Bella Vista visualization files will be saved in a new folder named `BellaVista_output` within the data_folder.
+BellaVista visualization files will be saved in a new folder named `BellaVista_output` within the data_folder.

 **create_bellavista_inputs**: *boolean, default=true*
-: Specifies whether to generate the necessary visualization files for Bella Vista.
+: Specifies whether to generate the necessary visualization files for BellaVista.
 It should be set to `true` when loading the data for the first time.
 It can be set to `false` in later runs, as the files will already have been created.

-  > If set to `true` and the visualization files already exist from a previous run, Bella Vista will skip recreating those files and only generate any missing ones.
+  > If set to `true` and the visualization files already exist from a previous run, BellaVista will skip recreating those files and only generate any missing ones.

 ## Visualization parameters